Maybole Castle: 21st century

 The castle is still thought to be the oldest inhabited dwelling in Maybole, and is part of the Maybole Outstanding Conservation Area, which includes a number of other listed buildings and green spaces.
 It was added to the Buildings at Risk Register for Scotland in 2009, and the Maybole Castle Community Trust was registered as a charity the same year to help restore it.
 At the time the first two floors were in use but the upper floors were vacant, and a number of maintenance issues were identified, especially regarding the roofs and water ingress issues.

 In 2010, options were reviewed regarding the path forward for the castle, which included a presentation of present floor plans and a review of the physical condition of the building.
-A mix of both commercial and community usages for the was proposed for the castle, which is still owned by the Kennedy family.
+A mix of both commercial and community usage was proposed for the castle, which is still owned by the Kennedy family.
 Strathclyde Building Preservation Trust was the project co-ordinator.
 Following this in 2011, a grant of £110k was announced to aid repairs of the castle through the Maybole Castle Community Trust, along with a smaller £10k grant to cover surveying and reporting fees.

-By 2021, Collective Architecture were contracted as a conservation accredited adviser and further £729k of funding from the Scottish Government Regeneration Capital Grant Fund was announced for renovations, as part of a wider Maybole regeneration scheme.
+By 2021, Collective Architecture was contracted as a conservation accredited adviser and further £729k of funding from the Scottish Government Regeneration Capital Grant Fund was announced for renovations, as part of a wider Maybole regeneration scheme.
 Mark Fletcher, Chair of Maybole Community Council, was quoted as saying "This generous grant from Scottish Government secures a sustainable future for the castle.
 It's an iconic building in the town and we can now look forward to a fully revitalised high street that will make Maybole an even better town to live, work and visit."
 Work is expected to start late 2022 and take up to 14 months.